wanchunnie/PB-LKS/README.md

 ```

 ## decision path visualization
-Several interfaces to visualize how our model make decisions are implemented.
+Interpertability is a key feature in decision tree based alogrithms, several interfaces to visualize how our model make decisions are thus implemented.

-Except calling   `-d` or `PBLKS.show_decision_path`, we implemented a script to visualize decision trees in our model.
+Except calling  `-d` or `PBLKS.show_decision_path` to show decision path with 01, we implemented a script to visualize decision trees in our model.

 Users can run following command in termianl
 ```bash
 python make_tree_plots.py
 ```
-This'll create a detailed visualization of every decision tree into `/PBLKS/Trees`.
+This'll create a detailed visualization of every decision tree into `/PBLKS/Trees`, providing a more straightforward way to visualize decision.

 ## other models
 An xgboost based model is also included in `/models`.